NijiDigital/gyro/README.md

 _To define a User Info key in Xcode's xcdatamodel editor, select the entity or attribute you want to add a User Info to, then select the 3rd tab in the inspector on the right ("Data Model Inspector", or Cmd-Alt-3), and fill the information you want in the "User Info" section there._

 With the help of these "user infos", you will be able to give DBGenerator extra information about your model classes.
-For example, you can tell which attribute is the primary key, the attributes to ignore, the JSON mappings, ...
+For example, you can tell which attribute is the primary key, the attributes to ignore, the JSON mappings, …

-Below are details about how to annotate your `xcdatamodel` entities and attributes to be able to leverage each Realm features when generating your Realm models with DBGenerator.
+Below are details about how to annotate your `.xcdatamodel` entities and attributes to be able to leverage each Realm features when generating your Realm models with DBGenerator.

 ---